 Tip #7: Visit the Sellers Facebook Profile

-Upon further inspection, you’ll also see that most of the Facebook profiles who are posting tickets for sale are completely bogus.
+Upon further inspection, you’ll also see that most of the Facebook profiles that are posting tickets for sale are completely bogus.

 Do some preliminary research on the person who posted the tickets for sale.
 Look at their profile.
 See if they have a reasonable number of friends (the average number for users in the U.S. is 338.)